 Reasonable adjustments in organisations – best practice for disability inclusion

-Securing reasonable adjustments consistently emerged as the most significant barrier for disabled people in the profession in the Legally Disabled? research launched in 2020.
+Securing reasonable adjustments consistently emerged as the most significant barrier for disabled and neurodivergent people in the profession in the Legally Disabled? research launched in 2020.

-Together with the Legally Disabled? research team, our Lawyers with Disabilities Division Committee have created guidance to help organisations understand what they're legally obliged to do in terms of reasonable adjustments, and how to implement them.
+Together with the Legally Disabled? research team, our Disabled Solicitors Network committee have created guidance to help organisations understand what they're legally obliged to do in terms of reasonable adjustments, and how to implement them.

 The guidance includes real examples from many firms and organisations collated to share best practice of what’s being done and is working right now.